storageos/storageos.github.io/_docs/install/iso.md

 ### GRUB and StorageOS Cluster Setup

 1. Select *Yes* to install the GRUB boot loader to the MBR.
-(Though unlikely, this may appear differently or not at all on some systems, depending on the hardware.)
+(Though unlikely, this may appear differently or not at all on some systems, depending on the hardware).

     ![screenshot](/images/docs/iso/24-isogrub.png)